 Nebraska — Requires a private detective agency license; to qualify you must have a $10k surety bond, pass a written exam, and meet one of the following three PI experience requirements: 3,000 hours experience, 2,500 hours of experience with an associate’s degree, or 2,000 hours of experience with a bachelor’s degree (Nebraska Secretary of State, Licensing)

-Nevada – Requires a private investigator business license; to qualify you must be at least 21 years old and have five years of related investigative experience (10,000 hours; 2,000 hours per year); you can substitute education in police science or criminal justice at the rate of associate’s degree equals 1,333 hours of experience, and a bachelor’s degree equals 3,000 hours of experience (Nevada Private Investigator Licensing Board)
+Nevada — Requires a private investigator business license; to qualify you must be at least 21 years old and have five years of related investigative experience (10,000 hours; 2,000 hours per year); you can substitute education in police science or criminal justice at the rate of associate’s degree equals 1,333 hours, and bachelor’s degree equals 3,000 hours (Nevada Private Investigator Licensing Board)

 New Hampshire — Requires a private investigator agency license; to qualify you must have a $50k surety bond (New Hampshire Department of Safety, Division of State Police)